Koko-Koding/anne-claire/en/index.md

 <br>

 **Food** maintains your cells and provides them with fuel.
-Our daily diet is one of the most important components for a fi t and healthy body and a sharp mind.
+Our daily diet is one of the most important components for a fit and healthy body and a sharp mind.
 Certain foods are not tolerated equally well by everyone.
 This can be a temporary issue.
 Through nutritional advice and taking in special natural supplements this can change in a positive way.

 <br>

 **Mental well-being** is important for proper functioning of the body.
-Emotional, mental and spiritual aspects infl uence your health.
+Emotional, mental and spiritual aspects influence your health.
 Awareness of your thoughts and behavioural patterns are obviously important.
 This applies for mental, but also physical well-being.

       </div>
     </div>